 Recruiters ask this question to gauge your understanding of the legal obligations of a social worker.

-Children' social workers will need to talk about the Children and Families Act 2014 and adult social works need to show an understanding the Care Act 2014.
+Children' social workers will need to talk about the Children and Families Act 2014 and adult social workers need to show an understanding the Care Act 2014.

 You may also be asked: